WebAssembly/spec/document/core/appendix/profiles.rst

 Conventions
 ~~~~~~~~~~~

-A profile modification is specified by decorating selected rules in the main body of this specification with a *profile annotation* that defines them as "conditional" on the choice of profile.
+A profile modification is specified by decorating selected rules in the main body of this specification with a *profile annotation* that defines them as conditional on the choice of profile.

 For that purpose, every profile defines a *profile marker*, an alphanumeric short-hand like :math:`\profilename{ABC}`.
 A profile annotation of the form :math:`\exprofiles{\profile{ABC}~\profile{XYZ}}` on a rule indicates that this rule is *excluded* for either of the profiles whose marker is :math:`\profilename{ABC}` or :math:`\profilename{XYZ}`.